 Operations and Maintenance is a crucial component of subsurface systems working.
-An Operation and Maintenance manual must include a detailed discussion of the operation, controls, site and equipment maintenance, expected dosage rate, sampling and analysis, trouble shooting, chemicals management, personnel records, reporting, safety and emergency response procedures.
-The manual must be maintained and updated regularly, be available on site, and submitted to the department when requested.
+An Operation and Maintenance manual should include a detailed discussion of the operation, controls, site and equipment maintenance, expected dosage rate, sampling and analysis, trouble shooting, chemicals management, personnel records, reporting, safety and emergency response procedures.
+The manual should be maintained and updated regularly, be available on site, and submitted to the department when requested.
 Refer to Appendix 2: Operation and Maintenance Manual of the Missouri Wastewater Design Guides for additional guidance.

 Earthen basins shall not be located in areas receiving a severe collapse potential rating.
 Earthen basin structures located in areas receiving a severe overall geologic limitation rating or a moderate collapse potential rating with an appropriate engineering solution are reviewed on a case-by-case basis.
 Severe overall geological collapse potential ratings are more common in southwest Missouri which has karst features.
 Karst features are underlain by highly permeable soils and bedrock and are susceptible to contamination from the surface and the formation of sinkholes.

 The soils report can be generated only after a thorough, systematic investigation of the soil properties and landscapes of the proposed soil treatment area(s) has been conducted.
 Soil observation pits (backhoe or hand dug) must be dug to a depth to reveal the major soil horizons.
-The number of observation pits must be sufficient to adequately represent the primary and reserve soil treatment area and may be supplemented with soil borings to help determine the extent of similar soil properties.
+The number of observation pits should be sufficient to adequately represent the primary and reserve soil treatment area and may be supplemented with soil borings to help determine the extent of similar soil properties.
 Detailed soil profile descriptions for each observation pit shall be submitted as described in the Soil Survey Manual.
 (Soil Survey Division Staff.
 1993.
 Soil survey manual.
 Soil Conservation Service.
-U.S. Department of Agriculture Handbook 18; www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/ref/?cid=nrcs142p2_054262) The soils report shall also contain a map that clearly delineates the extent of the soil treatment area (primary & reserve), different soils and landscapes within the soil treatment area, observation pits (numbered), supplemental borings, existing or proposed dwellings and structures, public and private wells, abandoned wells, geothermal systems, sinkholes, existing and proposed easements, natural drainages, known and proposed utilities, and any other soil and site characteristics that could influence the soils ability to effectively treat the effluent.
+U.S. Department of Agriculture Handbook 18) The soils report shall also contain a map that clearly delineates the extent of the soil treatment area (primary & reserve), different soils and landscapes within the soil treatment area, observation pits (numbered), supplemental borings, existing or proposed dwellings and structures, public and private wells, abandoned wells, geothermal systems, sinkholes, existing and proposed easements, natural drainages, known and proposed utilities, and any other soil and site characteristics that could influence the soils ability to effectively treat the effluent.
 A copy of the US Geological Survey topographic map and US Department of Agriculture County Soil Survey must be provided with the soil treatment area clearly delineated.
 The soils report shall provide an application loading rate for each different type of soil present and/or zone of treatment.

 The report should include a conclusion summarizing the results and shall be signed and dated by the individual responsible for the documentation contained within it.